 To get you started, here's a recipe for a beginner béchamel - customize it from here!

-If you want more of an authentic Alfredo sauce, skip the roux and the cream.
+If you want more of an authentic Alfredo sauce, skip the roux and the heavy cream.
 Simply melt butter and toss your pasta in the melted butter and cheese.

 Why Does My Sauce Keep Breaking?

-The second is that your cream was cold when you added it to the pan.
+The second is that your heavy cream was cold when you added it to the pan.
 Adding a cold substance to something hot can cause a lot of problems, so be sure to heat your cream up on low to medium heat while you're making the roux.

 Additionally, if you want to skip the step of dirtying a pan, you can place the cream (assuming you bought it in carton form) on the oven in between your burners.
 The heat from the stove often heats the cream just enough to avoid breaking, and it saves you one more dish!
+You can also add some hot pasta water as well.

 What Cheese Should I Use?